-Looking ahead, key priorities for the Assessor and ERO include; the disposal of the appeals arising from the 2023 non-domestic revaluation, the disposal of the Covid-19 MCC appeals, and work to deliver the 2026 revaluation.
+Looking ahead, key priorities for the Assessor and ERO include: the disposal of the appeals arising from the 2023 non-domestic revaluation, and primarily, our statutory duty to deliver the 2026 revaluation of all non-domestic subjects in the Valuation Roll.
 The focus will also be on increasing the efficiency of both the Valuation and Electoral Registration Services.

 It is clear that this is a period of significant activity for the organisation which will require close monitoring and management.
-The Assessor through his membership of the Scottish Assessors' Association will liaise with both the UK and Scottish Governments to ensure that they are fully appraised of the work and resources necessary to deliver the reforms created by the new legislation.
+The Assessor through his membership of the Scottish Assessors' Association will liaise with both the UK and Scottish Governments to ensure that they are fully appraised of the work and resources necessary to deliver the reforms created by the new legislation, in particular the delivery of a Revaluation on a three year cycle for the first time.

-During 2024/25, the Board's Contract Standing Orders will be reviewed and a fraud policy will be developed.
-Work will also commence to agree a Service Level Agreement with Falkirk Council in respect of clerking services to the Board and to update the existing agreement with Clackmannanshire Council for the provision of HR, Finance and Legal Services.
-There is also an ongoing rolling programme to review and update the Board's personnel policies.
+During 2025/26, it is intended that the Board's Contract Standing Orders will be reviewed and a fraud policy will be developed.
+Work will also commence to agree a Service Level Agreement with Falkirk Council in respect of clerking services to the Board.
+The existing agreement with Clackmannanshire Council for the provision of HR, Finance and Legal Services has been reviewed and agreed for three years from 2025 with an annual review taking place.
+There is also an ongoing rolling programme to review and update the Board's policies.